labgrid-project/labgrid/doc/configuration.rst

 MXSUSBDriver
 ~~~~~~~~~~~~
-An :any:`MXSUSBDriver` is used to upload an image into a device in the mxs USB
+An :any:`MXSUSBDriver` is used to upload an image into a device in the *MXS USB
-loader state.
+loader state*.
 This is useful to bootstrap a bootloader onto a device.

 Binds to: